 Notifications

-Notifications are how LakeSail tells you something happened — most commonly that a job run failed.
-The system has two parts: channels (where a notification goes) and rules (what triggers one).
+Notifications are how LakeSail tells you something happened, most commonly that a job run failed.
+There are two parts: channels (where a notification goes) and rules (what triggers one).
 You configure them independently and connect them.

 Prerequisites